 2 double bedrooms sharing a bathroom (shower)

 Private terrace with table and chairs for outdoor dining.
 Olympic sized pool (25x10m) in adjacent golf club (5 min walk) at a reduced rate.
-Private organically shaped lake pool (18m long and 1,50 deep) in the garden of the estate.
-Shared above ground pool (4,5 m) for small children in the garden of the estate.
+Shared organically shaped lake pool (18m long and 1,50 deep) in the garden of the estate.

 ESTATE: La Montecchia